statistiekcbs/SdmxCodelistTranslator/README.md

 # Sdmx Codelist Translator
 Get a SDMX codelist from a remote repository and translate it into your favourite language.

+translate.py uses online resources

+translate-hub.py uses local Hugging Face model
+Please check cudacheck.py for available GPU resources

+Use python 3.11 or lower.
+Transformers and other dependencies are not available (yet) for 3.12

 # Setup VS Code
 ## clone repo :
 ```